clausehound/clausehound-blog/content/blog/canadian-articles-of-incorporation-part-1-of-8-introduction-to-incorporation-2/index.md

 If you were to incorporate your business either Provincially or Federally without the use of private incorporation portal, it would be **$360** to mail or submit your Articles in person in Ontario, and **$250** for a Federal incorporation complete by mail or in person.
 Therefore, it is not just cheaper, but much more convenient to use a private portal!

 For Federal incorporations, the governmental fee amounts to approximately **$200**, while the Provincial fee in Ontario amounts to **approximately $300**.
-If you use a **private incorporation portal** to register your business, like the one offered by [Cyberbahn](https://www.trcls.com/CYBERBAHN/COMPONENTS/ACCOUNTS/CREATECREDITCARDPROFILE.ASPX), it will cost you slightly less than incorporating directly through the government.
-Additionally, companies like [Cyberbahn](https://www.trcls.com/CYBERBAHN/COMPONENTS/ACCOUNTS/CREATECREDITCARDPROFILE.ASPX) make the incorporation process much easier!
+If you use a **private incorporation portal** to register your business, it will cost you slightly less than incorporating directly through the government.
+Additionally, some companies make the incorporation process much easier!

 It is important to keep in mind that there are **additional fees required** to operate a Federally incorporated business, so it is not necessarily less expensive than a Provincial incorporation.